Euler's method for modeling the motion of a spherical body in water

 hcat(jl_plot, imresize(mat_plot, size(jl_plot)))

 It can be seen that the graphs in both languages are of the same type.
-The same applies to the accuracy of the calculations.
+The same applies to the accuracy of calculations.

 Conclusion

-Syntax of languages is a matter of taste, a matter of purely subjective evaluation.
+The syntax of languages is a matter of taste, a matter of purely subjective evaluation.

-to plotting.
-These advantages may be
+to charting.
+These advantages can

-can be attributed to stricter static typing,
+may be due to stricter static typing,

-when it comes to high-level computational tasks,
+when it comes to high-level computing tasks.,

 where performance is critical.